 The company is in the business of ship breaking, trading and investment activities.

-The sales turnover of the company for FY 2022-23 and FY 2021-22 were Rs.9,001.35 Lakhs and Rs.5,745.60 Lakhs respectively.
-In spite of frequent fluctuation in the prices of old ship in the international market and also heavy dollar exchange rate fluctuations, the company was able to perform very well in terms of sales turnover.
-However, the prices in Iron and steel industry are gradually getting stabilized, but foreign currency and fluctuations in value of Indian Rupee visà-vis US Dollar remains a concerning area for the company even in the current year.
+During the financial year 2022-23, the sales turnover of the company for FY 2022-23 and FY 2021-22 were Rs.
+5,407.23/- Lakhs and Rs.
+16,848.64/- Lakhs respectively.
+Due to frequent fluctuation in the prices of old ship in the international market and also heavy dollar exchange rate fluctuations, the company was unable to perform well in terms of sales turnover.
+However, the prices in Iron and steel industry are gradually getting stabilized, but foreign currency and fluctuations in value of Indian Rupee vis-à-vis US Dollar remains a concerning area for the company even in the current year.